vchs/heroapp_TeenyURL/README.md

 --------------
 `App` Folder contains code for the web app.
 File `manifest.yml` in this folder already contains the info needed so you can directly push the app to Tempest/Cloud Foundry.

-You can always customize the manifest such as binding services with different names for the production and the staging.
-When changing service names, make sure new names still contain the earlier prefix.
-Our code relies on these perfixes to bind the service.
-For example, for PostgreSql service, it should be prefixed with 'teenyurl-postgres', for redis, the prefix is 'teenyurl-redis-cache'.
+You can always customize the manifest such as binding services with different names.
+We recommend you change service name by adding suffix, such as add `-qa` for test app.
+In this way, new names still contain the earlier prefix, on which our code relies to bind the service.
+For example, for PostgreSql service, service names should be prefixed with 'teenyurl-postgres'.

 #Run app in your local box